Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/02OpenScienceBasics/09OpenSciencePolicies_ES.md

 * HowOpenIsIt?.
 [Guide to Research Funders Policies](http://www.orfg.org/resources/) by Open Research Funders Group & SPARC

-•	Providing researchers with the skills and competencies they need to practise Open Science.
+* Providing researchers with the skills and competencies they need to practise Open Science.
 Report of the Working Group on Education and Skills under Open Science.

-•	Recursos disponibles a través de Pasteur4OA, y LEARN

-•	Los cursos FOSTER Designing Successful Open Access and Open Data Policies: Introductory y Designing Successful Open Access and Open Data Policies: Intermediate

-•	How Open Is It?
+* How Open Is It?
 Guide to Research Funders Policies de Open Research Funders Group & SPARC.

+* Recursos disponibles a través de Pasteur4OA, y LEARN

+* Los cursos FOSTER Designing Successful Open Access and Open Data Policies: Introductory y Designing Successful Open Access and Open Data Policies: Intermediate